wallarm/product-documentation/docs/latest/user-guides/api-leaks.md

 In Wallarm Console → **Events**, set the **Type** filter to `Virtual patch` (`vpatch`) to see all attempts of leaked tokens usage.

 ![!Events - API leaks via vpatch](../images/about-wallarm-waf/api-leaks/api-leaks-in-events.png)

+For now, you can track the attempts of leaked tokens usage only if `vpatch` is applied.